mosquitogames/1819rulebook/actions_populate.md

 Draw the top card of the Population deck, then:
 1. Resolve any [instant effects](important-concepts#instant-effects);
-2. Place the card in a vacant Population slot in your Tableau.
+2. Place the card in a vacant Population slot in your tableau.

-**If your Tableau has no vacant Population slots, you may not Populate!**
+**If your tableau has no vacant Population slots, you may not Populate!**

 ![Population cards](img/population_tableau.jpg)

-> *Example.* Your Tableau has 2 cards: the Sultan and the Newspaper.
+> *Example.* Your tableau has 2 cards: the Sultan and the Newspaper.
 - The Teochews Population card occupies the Sultan's only Population slot.
 - Newspaper has one free slot, allowing you to Populate it with the Javanese.